andizq/pcafactory/examples/cldB_cloudfactory/README.rst

    edgeon_phi90tau	1	     70

-9. The following script finds the coordinates from moment 0 peaks in dendrogram leaves and centres 30 pc wide boxes on them for the principal component analysis later on.
-It creates the folder *./portions_moment0* to store information from these cloud portion boxes and from colour codes.
+9. The following script finds the coordinates of zeroth moment peaks in dendrogram leaves and centres 30 pc boxes on them for the principal component analysis.
+It creates the folder *./portions_moment0* to store information from these cloud portions and PCA outputs.

 .. code-block:: bash